 Subsection 4.
-On the background of the student's preceding bachelor's programme, the programme provides the student with the qualifications to define his or her own academic profile within the field of computer science and to take independent responsibility for his or her own professional development and specialisation.
+On the background of the student's preceding bachelor's programme, the programme provides the student with the qualifications to define his or her own academic profile within the field of information technology and to take independent responsibility for his or her own professional development and specialisation.

 Subsection 5.
-Within the framework of the programme, the student can acquire the requisite individual qualifications for specialised posts in business, industry, the public sector, and for research training programmes (PhD programme) in computer science.
+Within the framework of the programme, the student can acquire the requisite individual qualifications for specialised posts in business and industry as well as for research training programmes (PhD programme) in information technology.